 Authorization and authenticating users with their CRM

-The Unified CRM adapter framework currently supports two different authentication modalities:
+App Connect's framework currently supports three different authentication modalities:

-• OAuth.
-This is the most common form of authentication and authorization supported by most CRMs.
+- OAuth.
+The most common form of authentication, supported by most CRMs.

-Start by editing the platforms object within your adapter's manifest, and setting the type property under auth to either:
+Start by editing the platforms object within your connector's manifest, and setting the type property under auth to either:

 Connecting to a CRM via OAuth